cyn-ph/shaking-app/README.md

 # shaking-app
-Project to show the use of accelerometer, Facebook SDK, network requests, navigation drawer on Android
+Project to show the use of accelerometer, Facebook SDK, network requests (Volley), navigation drawer on Android It is necessary to configure Volley as a local library